J-16 Slick

 J-57 Phoenix

-Phoenix's name represents that which can overcome the odds.
-It was known that Tahlequah (J-35) was pregnant but, because she had lost her previous calf in 2018, there was concern that J-57 would not survive.
-In spite of all the odds, he did and has continued to thrive.
-He joins his brother, Notch (J-47), who is a very attentive big brother.
+Phoenix has a name that represents that which can overcome the odds.
+It was known that Tahlequah was pregnant but because she had lost her previous calf in 2018, J-57 was not expected to survive birth.
+In spite of all the odds he did and he has continued to thrive.
+He joins his brother, Notch (J-47), who is very attentive to his little broth.

 Adopt